 Here are a few popular ERP solution providers among businesses:

 But it is hard for businesses to analyze all options.
 In addition, to successfully implement the right ERP system, companies need an experienced, reputable implementation partner.
 And like any good implementation partner would, we’ve done the legwork for you and picked two of the most popular ERP solutions and matched them up.

 NetSuite and SAP Business One make a few of the most popular ERP software among businesses.

 - Market leaders

-- All-in-one ERP solutions
+- Providers of all-in-one ERP solutions

-- Having various business management features
+- Dedicated to offering various business management features

-- Having tens of thousands of customers
+- Already working with tens of thousands of customers

 Let’s get a closer look.